Unconditional (Peter Andre song)

-"Conditional" is the second single from a washed up Australian pop-R&B singer Peter Andre's sixth studio album, Revelation (2009).
-The song is known for describing his relationship with blue pills and his ex-stepson Harvey Yorke, which was conditional upon his relationship with Katie Price.
+"Conditional" is the second single from Australian pop-R&B singer Peter Andre's sixth studio album, Revelation (2009).
+The song is known for describing his relationship with ex-stepson Harvey Price, meaning his relationship with Harvey was dependent on his relationship with Harvey’s mother.

 Background

-The song is very impersonal, written by someone depicting his relationship with stepson Harvey Price, who is the son of his ex-wife Katie Price.
-Andre says that he "hopes to grow into a man after consuming blue pills” to Junior and Princess Tiaamii.
+The song is very personal, written by Andre himself depicting his relationship with stepson Harvey Price, who is the son of his ex-wife Katie Price.
+Andre says that he "became a dad before he learnt how to be a father", meaning that Harvey taught him how to not to be a dad before actually becoming a biological dad to Junior and Princess Tiaamii.

 Music video

-The heavily produced video features Andre performing the song in an empty large cinema in Beirut.
-As Andre is performing various images of toads are projected on the wall behind him.
-Towards the end of the song members of a choir come out like he did this year but this time to stand along the steps of the cinema and sing the song alongside Andre.
+The video features Andre performing the song in an empty large cinema.
+As Andre is performing various images and clips of children with or without their parents are projected on the wall behind him.
+Towards the end of the song members of a choir come out and stand along the steps of the cinema and sing the song alongside Andre.

-Andre is currently recording another single “Loser” which reminisces about his pop career.